mrmdlab/Segmenthor/README.md

 ### OTHERS
 - render mask, control points on `self.surf_slc` instead of on `self.screen`
 - Fix bug: when cursor is outside the slice, disable previewMask()
-- Fix bug: even though one slice was previously parsed (embedding done), the old embedding has been abandoned.
-It shouldn't be allowed to preview or predict (add new control points)
 - Add munual fine editing of masks
 - support multiple labels. eg. segment liver and lung with different labels
 - refactor: text should be put in a container to easy display